janosch24/hivemq-spring-boot-starter/README.md

 ~~~

 ## Embedded Extensions
-Using this starter you can use embedded extensions, as described in [_HiveMQ Community Edition_ Quickstart guide](https://github.com/hivemq/hivemq-community-edition).
+Using this starter, you can use embedded extensions, as described in [_HiveMQ Community Edition_ Quickstart guide](https://github.com/hivemq/hivemq-community-edition).
 As embedded _HiveMQ_ supports only a single embedded extension, this starter provides a convenience wrapper which collects
 all available embedded extensions of type _com.hivemq.embedded.EmbeddedExtension_ into a single extension.
-Note, that both, _priority_ and _start priority_ of that single wrapper-extension, will be the maximum values of all
+Note that both _priority_ and _start priority_ of that single wrapper-extension will be the maximum values of all
 collected extensions.
 Nevertheless, all collected embedded extensions are sorted by _start priority_ (highest comes first).
-In order to use your own embedded extension, you simply have to create a bean either way _Spring Boot_ recommends it.
+To use your own embedded extension, you simply have to create a bean either way _Spring Boot_ recommends it.

 ~~~java
 @Bean